chrisfield/react-form-composer/stories/introduction/README.md

 #### Next Steps
-The next section shows a form with a wider range of ui-components.
-Writing ui-components is fairly easy and will simplify your forms.
+The next section shows how to write your own ui-components.